ViCCo-Group/TDT/trunk/decoding_betaversion/README.txt

 Compiler:
 a) Linux users: get the latest version of gcc.
-b) Windows users: get the appropriate compiler for your version of Matlab (check the Mathworks website).
+b) Windows users: get the appropriate compiler for your version of Matlab (check the Mathworks website), probably Microsoft Visual C++ 2010 Express.
+If Matlab wants an earlier version (e.g. 2008), a later version will work, too!
 Then set the installation path manually to Matlab using
 > mex -setup
+Would you like mex to locate installed compilers -> n Select a compiler: -> select the compiler which is most similar to yours.
+If a warning message appears and you are asked: "use path anyway?" -> n Manually enter the pathname which is similar to the suggested one (e.g. if the suggestion is "Microsoft Visual Studio 8.0", then use "Microsoft Visual Studio 10.0")
 c) Mac users: install the gcc compiler by downloading and installing Xcode (need to register).